Greitens says supporters have ‘bar-fight intensity’ in bid for Missouri Senate seat

 Former governor spoke at rural Macon County Lincoln Days dinner Friday night

-Former Gov. Eric Greitens speaks at the Macon County Lincoln Days dinner.
-(Rudi Keller/Missouri Independent)
+Former Gov. Eric Greitens speaks at the Macon County Lincoln Days dinner in April 2021 (Rudi Keller/Missouri Independent).

 MACON — Former Missouri Gov. Eric Greitens showed he still has an enthusiastic following among rural voters Friday night, with his entrance at the Macon County Lincoln Days highlighted by an extended standing ovation.